The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 The Role of Willpower and Discipline in Sustaining Habits

 Willpower acts as a finite resource that can be strengthened through practice.
 Building discipline through incremental challenges reinforces perseverance in habit formation.
+For example, starting with small, manageable changes—like drinking more water daily—can build the mental resilience needed for larger goals.

 How Emotional States Influence Commitment to Resolutions